Miss Mississippi USA

-Mississippi has had 12 Miss USA placements as of 2021.
-They won Miss USA in 2020.
-The most recent placement was Asya Branch in 2020, winning the Miss USA 2020 title, becoming the 36th state to have the Miss USA title, 33rd to be crowned.
-Four titleholders have competed at Miss Teen USA, and as of 2007, four have competed at Miss America, including Branch.
+Mississippi has had 13 Miss USA placements as of 2024.
+They won Miss USA in 2020 with Asya Branch winning the Miss USA 2020 title, becoming the 36th state to have the Miss USA title, 33rd to be crowned.
+Eight titleholders have competed at Miss Teen USA, and as of 2025, four have competed at Miss America, including Branch.
+The most recent placement was Kaylee Brooke McCollum in 2024.

-Hailey White of Picayune was crowned Miss Mississippi USA 2022 on April 2, 2022, at Pearl River Resort in Philadelphia.
-She represented Mississippi for the title of Miss USA 2022.
+McKenzie Cole of Vicksburg was crowned Miss Mississippi USA 2025 on March 29, 2025 at the Pearl River Resort in Choctaw, Mississippi.
+She represented Mississippi at Miss USA.